 It is equal to the Annual Distributable Cash Flow to the CRE investor (NOI minus all capital expenses and debt service payments) divided by the equity invested in the project.

-As you can see, there are a multitude of terms utilized in the underwriting process that are likely not in the lexicon of those new to the process.
+As you can see, there is a multitude of terms utilized in the underwriting process that is likely not in the lexicon of those new to the process.
 Learning these definitions can be a hurdle to overcome, but doing so is a worthwhile endeavor for anyone interested in commercial real estate investing.

 If you would like to learn more about the underwriting process or are looking for assistance in underwriting your own CRE investment, our experienced commercial real estate investment services team will be happy to lend a hand.